TPLO Recovery

 Exercise restriction

-You should keep your pet as calm as possible during the recovery process, so it’s important to limit their physical activity.
+Keep your pet as calm as possible during recovery, so limiting their physical activity is important.
 This means no running, jumping, or playing for at least three months following TPLO surgery.

-After TPLO surgery, you should try your best to avoid having your dog jump on anything or run around for the first few weeks following the procedure.
+After TPLO surgery, avoid having your dog jump on anything or run around for the first few weeks following the procedure.
 Any stress put on their leg is going to increase the risk of an unsuccessful recovery.

-Your surgeon will give you more exact timeframes to work with to ensure your dog’s best recovery
+Your surgeon will give you more exact timeframes to work with to ensure your dog’s recovery.

-When you can allow your pet to resume normal activities will depend on how well they recover from the procedure.
+When your dog is allowed to resume normal activities will depend on how well they recover from the procedure.

 Medication for TPLO recovery

-Difference vets and surgeons will prescribe different medications, but a fairly standard treatment of pain killers and antibiotics for a couple of weeks following the surgery is standard.
+Different vets and surgeons will prescribe different medications, but a fairly standard treatment of painkillers and antibiotics for a couple of weeks following the surgery is standard.

 When we had ours done, there was really no choice offered.

 NSAIDs and Tramadol were given for pain, and antibiotics were given to prevent infection.
-These will be given for about 2 weeks.
+These will be given for about two weeks.

-This is pretty standard but the specific medicines for your dog may be different.
+This is pretty standard, but your dog’s specific medicines may differ.

-Our surgeon was very specific that no other medicines were to be given, not even aspirin or anything else.
+Our surgeon was very specific that no other medicines were to be given, not even aspirin.
 The intent here is to prevent any complications and ensure that you and the vet know exactly what is in your dog’s system.

 TPLO post-operative rehabilitation and therapy

-We have known dog owners that just let their dogs heal themselves after TPLO surgery.
-Invariably, this results in less than desirable results and.
-Not to mention it also shows a good bit of abuse, in my not-so-humble opinion, when a dog owner can’t spare the time (only an hour or so each day) to help their dog recover.
+We have known dog owners who just let their dogs heal themselves after TPLO surgery.
+Invariably, this results in less than desirable results.
+In my not-so-humble opinion, a dog owner should be able to spare the time (only an hour or so each day) to help their dog recover.

 There are four distinct approaches to ensuring your dog’s successful TPLO recovery process: